"Everybody has an addiction; mine happens to be success."

 His paranoia about someone else succeeding becomes fuel for innovation.

-This fear also explains his strategic approach to conflicts—like his calculated responses during the Meek Mill ghostwriting controversy.
+This fear also explains his strategic approach to conflicts, like his calculated responses during the Meek Mill ghostwriting controversy.
+And as we'll see, it profoundly shaped his response to the most devastating public challenge of his career.

 The Vulnerability Paradox That Changed Hip-Hop